splunk/public-o11y-docs/infrastructure/network-explorer/network-explorer-setup.rst

       - RedHat Linux: 7.6+, Ubuntu 16.04+, Debian Stretch+, Amazon Linux 2, Google COS

     * - Kubernetes version
       - Network Explorer is supported on all active releases of Kubernetes.
-For more information, see :new-page:`Releases in the Kubernetes documentation <https://kubernetes.io/releases/>`.
+For more information, see :new-page:`Releases <https://kubernetes.io/releases/>` in the Kubernetes documentation.

 .. _network-explorer-otel-collector: